 A couple of years ago, I wrote a blog article about setting up Monit monitoring on an Ubuntu VM on Hyper-V. Now it’s time to do the same, but then in Windows Subsystem for Linux, or WSL.
 So, without further ado, here is how to install and configure Monit monitoring in Windows 10 WSL.

 Why Windows 10 WSL?
-Because not everyone has that extra spare system available. 🙂 And starting in Windows Insiders Build 17046, WSL supports background tasks, including daemons (source: Background Task Support in WSL).
+Because not everyone has that extra spare system available. :) And starting in Windows Insiders Build 17046, WSL supports background tasks, including daemons (source: Background Task Support in WSL).
+Monit is a small Open Source utility for managing and monitoring Unix systems.
+Monit conducts automatic maintenance and repair and can execute meaningful causal actions in error situations.

 Before you start, you first must have WSL installed on your computer.
 As explained in Microsoft’s Windows Subsystem for Linux Installation Guide for Windows 10, this is quite easy.